 You might think that you need to be extremely good at figures to be an accountant, but you do not necessarily have to have a raft of mathematical qualifications to be an accountant – a good GCSE in maths is sufficient, but you will need to attain a good standard in the numeracy tests which usually form part of employers’ selection processes.

 It can be daunting going back to a profession such as accountancy after a career break, but there is help at hand.
-The Institute of Chartered Accountants in England and Wales, for instance, run a Narrowing the Gap programme which focuses on helping support its members prepare for a career break, return to work after a career break and with their career progression.
-It offers events, network opportunities and access to online resources.
+The Institute of Chartered Accountants in England and Wales, for instance, runs a AAT-ACA fast track programme for those looking to change careers or without degrees or other formal qualifications.

-The Institute also offers a range of further qualifications and learning, including the new Certificate in Finance, Accounting and Business, the Corporate Finance qualification and Diploma in Charity Accounting, which can help to brush up and extend your skills.
+The Institute also offers a range of further qualifications and learning, including the Corporate Finance Qualification, Certificate in Finance, Accounting and Business, Diploma in Charity Accounting and the ICAEW Finance in a Digital World Programme, which can help to brush up and extend your skills.